 • Describe the course structure and assessment procedures,

-• Understand the fundamental mathematics required by the course,
+• Employ the fundamental mathematics required by the course,

-• To understand the study skills necessary to complete a postgraduate degree.
+• Demonstrate the study skills necessary to complete a postgraduate degree through a short formative assessment.

 Foundations of Modelling and Simulation